Benton County communities ready to show support for Det. Paul Newell

 JP Armas proposed the resolution for 1212 Day in the Benton County Quorum Court last year.
 Part of Highway 72 has been renamed to “Officer Kevin Apple Memorial Highway.”

 He is encouraging Det.
-Newell’s communities to also find ways of keeping his legacy alive.
+Newell’s communities also find ways of keeping his legacy alive.

 “It honors their family and tells those that they’ve left behind that we don’t take this for granted,” he said.
 “We know that this happened and we’re going to do everything to honor their memory.
 Additionally, I think it also honors the men and women in uniform who are getting up every day and putting a badge on to say hey, we don’t take you for granted either.”